VeronicaBehrens/bioinformaticsCoreManager/README.md

 # Veronica Behrens: Bioinformatics Core Manager Application

+This GitHub repo contains a selection of:
+1. bioinformatics teaching materials
+2. bioinformatics projects

-A selection of Veronica Behrens's bioinformatics teaching materials and projects for the Stanford Stem Cell Biology and Regenerative Medicine Bioinformatics Core Manager job application
+prepared as part of the Stanford Stem Cell Biology and Regenerative Medicine Bioinformatics Core Manager job application